ruby-rdf/spira/README.md

    for such resource and will only persist its properties.
    Although this is how the original Spira behaves too, I thought I'd state it explicitly here before you start freaking out.
- * Configuration options "base_uri", "default_vocabulary" and "repository_name" are
+ * Configuration options "base_uri", "default_vocabulary" are
    now configured via "configure" method (see the examples below).
  * A couple of (not so) subtle changes:
    1) Global caching is gone.
 This means that "artist.works.first.artist" (reverse lookup)